Honor & Respect provides clear guidelines on how to:

 Robert Hickey, deputy director of The Protocol School of Washington® (PSOW), has been conducting protocol trainings and workshops since 1988.

-With Pamela Eyring he updated and revised the fourth edition of "The Blue Book of Stationery" published by Crane & Co.
+He updated and revised the fourth edition of "The Blue Book of Stationery" with Pamela Eyring, published by Crane & Co.
 (2009), a guide to the use of stationery, invitations, and many other paper items for social and corporate correspondence and entertaining.

 Mr. Hickey also prepares trainees to become corporate etiquette and international protocol consultants.
 At the PSOW’s Train to be a Corporate Etiquette and International Protocol Consultant , and The Etiquette and Leadership Institute’s® (ELI, Athens, Georgia) Train To Become a Children’s Etiquette Consultant, his focus is on preparing trainees to build recognition of their expertise in their company or community.